MalwareReplayGAN/MalCL/Readme.md

 ---

-This repository contains code of the paper __MalCL: Leveraging GAN-Based Generative Replay to Combat Catastrophic Forgetting in Malware Classification__
+This repository contains the codes of the paper __MalCL: Leveraging GAN-Based Generative Replay to Combat Catastrophic Forgetting in Malware Classification__